Pine Island, South Carolina

 Pine Island is an unincorporated community in Horry County, South Carolina, United States.

+History

+As an experimental farm

 Pine Island began as an experimental farm in the early 1900s, when the train to Myrtle Beach had been chartered from Conway to the Pine Island area.
-The train would eventually run to Myrtle Beach a year later.
+The train, originally built as the Conway Seashore Railroad, would eventually run to Myrtle Beach a year later.
 A store was constructed in the area, which provided feed for animals, fresh meat, and eggs.
 A lumber mill was built, which provided wood for Myrtle Beach's first buildings and structures, including the Seaside Inn, Myrtle Beach's first hotel.
 The experimental farm was managed as a factory, as the farm was laid off in tracts and records were kept.
 The experimental farm failed and the landowner had to sell.

+Present day

 Currently, the area of Pine Island has grown, constructing new residential developments, and a few industrial businesses.

+Geography

 The community is located within the Carolina Forest CDP.